kakaroto/Beyond20/docs/features.md

 * Initiative rolls
   * Rolls with Advantage if the character has the feat
   * Adds the initiative to the tracker
+* Support for custom roll and damage dice bonuses
 * Mellee weapon attacks
 * Ranged weapon attacks
   * Support for Two-handed damage